-I was curious whether the exposed ridge will be swiped by wind, but nope.
-Maybe a bit, but nowhere as bad as it could have been.
+I wondered whether the exposed ridge would be swiped by wind, but nope.
+Nowhere as bad as it could have been.
 The sun was stronger than the wind, which isn't a usual pattern here.
 And speaking of the ridge being exposed, it made some sections of the trail rather fun.
-It's not challenging, but it required attention to the line choice and balance.
+It's not challenging, but it requires attention to the line choice and balance.

-Meanwhile, clouds were rolling in and out, creating a colorful theater.
+Meanwhile, clouds were rolling in and out, creating a colourful theatre.

 Giving views on some of the most remote bits of the Highlands..

 Getting further, we found a rock ledge to shelter us from the fresh breeze, where we made a lunch stop.
-Then we established how's everyone doing, and opted to skip the last mountain to take a detour by using a longer route, but without the good-sized elevation difference that would need to scale if we'd stay on track.
+Then we established how's everyone doing and opted to skip the last mountain to take a detour by using a longer route, but without the good-sized elevation difference that would need to be scaled if we'd stay on track.

 After descending to a saddle nearby, we passed a small mountain lake, from which we followed a stream that took us back to the valley.